Ugh, meal planning.

 When you get home from work or at the end of your busy day, the last thing most of us want to do is haul out pots, pans, and cutting boards.
 Preparing meals beforehand allows you to simply pop what you need in the oven at the end of the day, or come home to a delicious creation that’s been cooking away in the crockpot all day.
 With make-ahead meals and freezer meals, I can focus on my family, hear about their day, help with homework, and enjoy our time together, rather than stress out in a hot kitchen with hungry kids underfoot.

-8. Use Flavorful Ingredients
+9. Use Flavorful Ingredients

 A secret to simple meals?
 Use only the best, most flavorful ingredients!
 Fresh herbs, strong Parmesan cheese, or a squeeze of lime can make basic meals sing and feel so much fancier!
 Grow herbs in a container or vegetable garden, then use them to add a little polish to your dishes.
-Plain ol’ pork chops and rice can get really special when you have fresh rosemary or thyme.
+Plain old pork chops and rice can get really special when you have fresh rosemary or thyme.

-If you have delicious food from your garden or if you find some really nice produce on sale, make it the focus of your meal.
 Fresh ingredients rarely need much preparation—steaming and adding a little salt and butter can generally be enough.
 Celebrate and highlight the best qualities of your ingredients by allowing them to shine through.
 Don’t bury them in sauces and heavy (time-consuming) preparations!

-9. Make the Most of Pantry Staples
+10. Make the Most of Pantry Staples